danielfostiak/danielfostiak/README.md

 - 📐 I'm writing my latest mathematical paper, 'Real Revolutionary Freedom'
 - 📫 How to reach me fostiakd@gmail.com

-- 📌 Have a look at my pinned projects below
+- 📌 Have a look at my pinned projects

 <!---